Are whitening strips (Crest Whitestrips®) bad for your teeth? / Are they safe to use?

 The same testing carried out with the Duschner paper above was performed for this study too.
 No deleterious effects were found.

-- White (2003) examined the effects of using 6% peroxide strips (Crest Whitestrips®) on tooth enamel using an exposure time 5 times longer than the one recommended.
+- White (2003) examined the effects of using 5.3% and 6.5% Whitestrips® hydrogen peroxide gels on tooth enamel using exposure times up to 5 times longer than normally recommended (14 vs. 70 total hours).

 The samples were evaluated for changes in surface morphology, microhardness and fracture susceptibility.
-No changes were identified.
+No changes or deleterious effects were identified, even under these excessive conditions.

 Interpreting the above findings in light of today's products.